Hikers Walking Through Rain with Mountains

 Worst Case Scenario

-• Domestic return flights (1 piece checked baggage, seat selection): $275
+• Domestic return flights from Auckland (1 piece checked baggage, seat selection): $275

 • 5 nights of accom in Queenstown (bags stored here): $200 x 5 = $1,000

-Assuming you’re travelling from another country, alone, and pay for the whole accommodation.
+Assuming you’re traveling alone from another country and pay for the whole accommodation.
+Realistically, you’ll find something between the best and worse case.

 There’s also the cost of food and hiking gear, but that’s sooooo subjective and depends on too many factors for me to consider on your behalf.
-Do your own math for once, yeesh.
+I don’t even like math.

 Large Mountain in Milford Sound